microsoft/pai/hadoop-ai/README.md

 We add the Port support to Hadoop 2.7.2 to enable Port allocation.
 Client(application master) can submit request with specific port ranges

-the AI enhancement patch was upload to: https://issues.apache.org/jira/browse/YARN-7481
+The AI enhancement patch was upload to: https://issues.apache.org/jira/browse/YARN-7481

+Usually there will have multiple patch files, the newest one is the last known good patch.
+We also integrated the AI enhancement to hadoop-2.9.0, so you will find patchs with name start with hadoop-2.9.0

 ## How to Build in Linux environment

-  there are two ways to build:
+   Let's use hadoop-2.7.2 patch as an example, hadoop-2.9.0 patch has the similar steps. there are two ways to build:

   **quick build**